-Finally, check out what others have said about my work on my Endorsements page.
+Visit my Endorsements page to see what others have said about my work.
 Here are a few examples:

 Brandon Vogt is at the cutting edge of using the Internet and social media as a tool for evangelization.
 His blog is one that I subscribe to as a useful place to find good information on how to use these new tools in order to spread the Good News.Bishop Christopher Coyne